asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 ### Differences between search types
-To see details on different search types, see the docs page on searching [here](/asf_search/searching/).
+To see details on different search types, see the [Searching](/asf_search/searching/) section.

 ### Common Filters
 Search options can be specified using kwargs, which also allows them to be handled using a dictionary: